-Publication date 03/02/2016 - 00:00 Modification date 11/02/2018 - 18:31
+Publication date 02-03-2016 | 00:00 Modification date 02-11-2018 | 18:31

 BPA exposure of consumers predominantly comes from food packaging material containing BPA.
 This includes plastic materials used for storing food and beverages, plastic plates and cutlery, plastic heat resistant bowls and pots, and plastic coatings of food packaging materials including cans and cardboard.
 For a number of these products, BPA-free alternatives are now available and may reduce exposure.
-In 2011, the EU banned the use of BPA in plastic baby bottles.
+In 2011, the EU European Union (European Union) banned the use of BPA in plastic baby bottles.

 In addition, BPA exposure may occur from contact with cash register receipts and cosmetics that have been in contact with material containing BPA.
 Toys and house dust also contribute to consumer exposure to BPA.

 Based on the most recent data and the current European standard, no adverse effects of BPA exposure are generally expected for consumers.
 However, recent animal studies have indicated possible adverse developmental effects on the immune system at exposure levels lower than those used to derive the current European standard.
 These findings give cause for concern for exposure of the unborn child, infants and young children.
 Special attention should therefore be given to protecting small children, pregnant women and women who breastfeed.